jmbredenberg/Mafia-rules/README.md

 ###Set a Trap: (2 charges)

 The mafia start the game with 2 set a trap charges.
-Once per day, the mafia can use a set a trap charge on someone by pm-ing the Gods with a guess about that person’s role.
+Once per day, the mafia can use a set a trap charge on someone by pm-ing the Mods with a guess about that person’s role.
 If their guess is correct, then kills on that person by the mafia no longer uses up the daily kill.
 If the target of a successful guess dies for any reason, the mafia gain a set a trap charge back.
 If the guess is incorrect the charge is lost.

 ###Slaughter the Weak: (2 charges)